odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/overview.md

 ## Available Charts

-* [base](base.md) - creates a simple Egeria environment with a single metadata server.
+* [base](base.md) - Creates a simple Egeria environment with a single metadata server.
 Includes the Ecosystem UI so that metadata can be searched, browsed.
 * [odpi-egeria-lab](lab.md) - Demo scenario for 'Coco Pharmaceuticals'.
 Multiple platorms, metadata repositories, cohorts.
 Demonstration script via Juypter notebooks.
 Includes both the Ecosystem UI & business UI .
 * [cts](cts.md) - Supports testing repository connectors using our Conformance Test Suite.
 Can be configured to support other repositories via simple values.
 * [pts](pts.md) - Performance test suite to aid in measuring the performance of repository connectors.
+* [server](server.md) - Demonstrates simple OMAG Server Starter configuration and deployment.

 ## Issues & Advanced usage: